Benjamin Alarie

-Benjamin Alarie (born 1977) is a Canadian jurist, law professor, and entrepreneur.
-He serves as Professor at the University of Toronto Faculty of Law, where he also holds the Osler Chair in Business Law.
-He is an author of many publications in the domain of taxation and constitutional law with respect to issues of taxation and fiscal federalism.
-Alarie is co-founder and CEO of Blue J, a legal software company based in Toronto, Canada.
+Benjamin Alarie (born October 27,1977) is a Canadian legal scholar and entrepreneur.
+He is a co-founder and CEO of Blue J, a company that develops artificial intelligence tools for tax research.
+Alarie also serves as professor at the University of Toronto Faculty of Law, where he also holds the Osler Chair in Business Law.
+His academic work focuses on taxation, judicial decision-making, and the application of artificial intelligence to law, with particular emphasis on taxation and fiscal federalism.

 Education

-Benjamin Alarie attended Wilfrid Laurier University, a public university in Waterloo, where he received his B.A. in 1999.
-In 1999, Alarie entered the University of Toronto, where he was a junior fellow at Massey College.
-In 2002, he graduated from the University of Toronto with an M.A in economics and a J.D. with honours.
-Continuing his graduate studies at Yale Law School, he received his Master of Laws (LL.M.) in 2003.
+Alarie earned a Bachelor of Arts degree from Wilfrid Laurier University, a public university in Waterloo, in 1999.
+He subsequently enrolled at the University of Toronto, where he was a junior fellow at Massey College.
+In 2002, he completed a Master of Arts in economics and a Juris Doctor degree with honours from the University of Toronto.
+Alarie continued his legal studies at Yale Law School, receiving his Master of Laws (LL.M.) in 2003.

 Career

 Law practice and academic career

-Alarie's research and academic interests include taxation law, judicial decision-making and practical use of artificial intelligence in the field of jurisprudence.
+Alarie’s scholarly research examines taxation law, judicial behavior, and the practical implications of artificial intelligence in legal decision-making.
 In 2003, Alarie began his legal career as a law clerk for Madam Justice Louise Arbour at the Supreme Court of Canada.

 In 2004, Alarie joined the University of Toronto’s Faculty of Law as a full-time professor.
-He was awarded the Alan Mewett QC Prize for excellence in teaching by the law school's graduating class of 2009.
-Alarie is an affiliated faculty member of the Vector Institute for Artificial Intelligence and the Schwartz Reisman Institute.
-He is a coauthor of several editions of a textbook on tax law, Canadian Income Tax Law.
-He coined the term “legal singularity” in 2016 and is co-author of the peer-reviewed book, The Legal Singularity: How Artificial Intelligence Can Make Law Radically Better (University of Toronto Press, 2023).
+He has taught courses in tax law, constitutional law, and law and technology, and was awarded the Alan Mewett QC Prize for excellence in teaching by the law school’s graduating class in 2009.
+Alarie is also an affiliated faculty member of the Vector Institute for Artificial Intelligence and the Schwartz Reisman Institute.

+He is a co-author of several editions of a textbook on tax law, Canadian Income Tax Law.
+In 2016, he introduced the concept of the “legal singularity,” describing the potential for artificial intelligence to improve the coherence and consistency of legal systems.

+He later co-authored the peer-reviewed books Commitment and Cooperation on High Courts (Oxford University Press, 2017) and The Legal Singularity: How Artificial Intelligence Can Make Law Radically Better (University of Toronto Press, 2023).
+These publications examine themes of artificial intelligence, institutions, and justice.
+Alarie is under contract with Oxford University Press to publish his third university-press monograph, Superjustice, forthcoming in 2026.